dalong0514/readnotes/20190102原文复制/2019039The-Art-of-Insight-in-Science-and-Engineering/2019039The-Art-of-Insight-in-Science-and-Engineering0701.md

 Why do we estimate the thermal conductivity of air rather than of clothing?

-The purpose of clothing is to trap air so that heat flows via conduction—that is, by diffusion—rather than via the faster process of convection.
+The purpose of clothing is to trap air so that heat flows via conduction — that is, by diffusion — rather than via the faster process of convection.
 (If the perfume molecules of Section 7.3.1 could be similarly limited to diffusion, the perfume aromas would travel very slowly.)
 Because 𝐾 ≡ 𝜌𝑐p𝜅, estimating 𝐾 splits into three subproblems, one for each factor.
 The density of air 𝜌air is just 1.2 kilograms per cubic meter (slightly more accurate than 1 kilogram per cubic meter).
 The thermal diffusivity 𝜅air is 1.5×10−5 square meters per second.

 The specific heat 𝑐p is not as familiar, but we can estimate it.
 As for water, it measures the thermal energy per mass per temperature: thermal energy